Concepts of Machine Learning

 - Evaluate machine learning methods in terms of general quality attributes and possible trade-offs presented within the given problem.

-- Natural computing: genetic algorithms, evolutionary algorithms, swarm intelligence
+Natural computing: genetic algorithms, evolutionary algorithms, evolution strategies, swarm intelligence

-No specific module is pre- or co- requisite but knowledge of mathematical concepts (algebraic concepts, vector, matrix, function and graph, gradient, trigonometry concepts, statistical concepts and the notion of probability) and data structures and algorithms is essential.
+No specific module is pre- or co- requisite but knowledge of calculus and linear algebra is essential as the module uses mathematical concepts, such as vector, matrices and their operations, functions and graphs, gradient, derivative.
+The module also uses trigonometry concepts, statistical concepts and the notion of probability, data structures, first-order and second-order optimisation methods and general algorithmic concepts.
+MATLAB and Python are used in the labs.

 Two-hour written examination (100%)